underscoreio/essential-slick/src/pages/basics.md

 Our complete Scala project becomes:

 _TODO: typing _io.underscore.slick_ is long.
 Shall we just use no packages for this chapter?
 It's not like this is a public library people will be importing and using as is._

+_TODO: Thoughts

+ People will judge the code in our books as being the quality we delivery and expect.
+While I agree with you that it is a lot to type, it will look a bit unprofessional with no package.
+What about code.foo ?
+_

 ~~~ scala
 package io.underscore.slick